rksingh15/JavaScript_/README.md

 "# JavaScript Learning Journey

 ## Overview
-This repository documents your JavaScript learning progress from Day 1 to Day 3, covering fundamental concepts including objects, conditional statements, and loops.
+This repository documents your JavaScript learning progress from Day 1 to Day 4, covering fundamental concepts including objects, conditional statements, loops, and methods.

 ---